labi-le/belphegor/README.md

 [x] Add flake

-[ ] Debug image sharing for xclip, xsel, pbpaste

-[ ] Use wayland/x11 ipc clients instead of using utilities to monitor the clipboard
+[] Use x11 ipc client instead of using utilities to monitor the clipboard

-[ ] Add disable cipher option (maybe)